PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToR.md

 </figure>
 <br>

-Note that the '>' symbol at the beginning of the line is R's prompt for you type something into the console.
+Note that the '>' symbol at the beginning of the line is R's prompt (= a request for action) for you type something into the console.
 We include it here, so you know that this command must be typed into the console and not elsewhere.
 The part you type begins after '>'.

 ## 3) Start Swirl
 This is the only step that you will repeat every time you want to run Swirl.
 First, you will load the package using the 'library()' function.
 Then you will call the function that starts the magic!
 Type the following, pressing Enter after each line: